yinu27/Portfolio-Project/README.md

-This is a a repository containing a set of Data Analysis and Machine Learning Project
+This is a a repository containing a set of Data Analysis Projects